← Back to Insights

 The Call Always Sounds the Same

 Someone built an application using AI.
-They aren't an engineer.
-They're a founder, a product person, a domain expert.
-They used ChatGPT, Claude, Copilot, or some combination, and they built something that works.
+They aren't an engineer — they're a founder, a product person, a domain expert.
+They used ChatGPT, Claude, or Copilot, and they built something that works.

-Then they call us because it stopped working.
-Or because it works unpredictably.
-Or because every attempt to add a feature breaks something else.
-Or because they got their first real traffic and the whole thing fell over.
+Then they call us.
+It stopped working.
+Or it works unpredictably.
+Or every attempt to add a feature breaks something else.
+Or they got their first real traffic and the whole thing fell over.

 The details vary.
 The pattern doesn't.